 There is no copyright on any of the downloadable material.
 If you are going to rework it, I would appreciate it if you could credit myself and rutson when you do so.
 You may not use this material as the basis for a commercial offering.
 It’s free shareware – please keep it that way.

-These materials were written for personal use by myself.
+These materials are for personal use by myself.
 You use them at your own risk and I don’t provide a helpdesk.
 I may update the features and repost occasionally.
 There is no warranty and I take no liability, under any circumstances.